httnn/torrentz-magnet/README.md

-# Magnet Links for Torrentz
+# Magnet Links for Torrentz2.eu

 Super-lightweight Chrome plugin that adds magnet-links to the Torrentz-site.
 Get it here: https://chrome.google.com/webstore/detail/magnet-links-for-torrentz/pgmaidhfoodebfiocgananbdfnankehm